 Prerequisite: Recommended mark of 65% in Social Studies 10-1

 To what extent should we embrace nationalism is the key issue for Social Studies 20-1.
 Students will explore the relationships among identity, nation and nationalism; assess impacts of nationalism, ultranationalism and the pursuit of national interest; consider impacts of pursuing internationalism in contemporary global affairs; and evaluate strategies for negotiating the complexities of nationalism within the Canadian context.
+For more information about Social Studies 20-1, refer to the Program of Studies.

 Social Studies 30-1 (5 credit)